marctuerke/charts/README.md

         Any ConfigMaps or other resources not installed directly as part of this process, must be deleted manually.

+## Linting and testing

+The linting and testing of the Helm Chart is done with [Helm Chart Testing](https://github.com/helm/chart-testing).
+Please run this tool locally before commiting your changes.

 ## TODOs

 1. Add other auxiliary services and integrating them in charts.